conda/conda-dot-org/blog/2025-12-02-november-releases.md

 :::info Special Announcement

 This release includes **preliminary support for fetching [CEP 16](https://conda.org/learn/ceps/cep-0016) sharded repodata**, a substantially more efficient way of distributing the necessary metadata to install packages in your environments.
+Read more about it in our [sharded repodata blog post](/blog/sharded-repodata-improvements).

 You can try it out by following these steps: